HomeTravelTop 5 Tourist sites in Central Region: Their Locations, Entry Rates, Contacts,...

 Kakum National Park

-You can’t make a list of tourist attractions in the Central Region without adding the famous Kakum National Park.
+No list of tourist attractions in the Central Region would be complete without mentioning the renowned Kakum National Park.

 Kakum National Park Canopy Walkway Rates